About FrodoKEM

 The AES variants are particularly suitable for devices having AES hardware acceleration (such as AES-NI on Intel platforms), while the SHAKE variants generally provide competitive or better performance in comparison with the AES variants in the absence of hardware acceleration.

-FrodoKEM has been selected as a "Round 3 alternate candidate" in the NIST Post-Quantum Cryptography Standardization project.
+FrodoKEM was selected as a "Round 3 alternate candidate" in the NIST Post-Quantum Cryptography Standardization project, but was not selected for standardization.

 FrodoKEM, at level 3 and 5, is one of two post-quantum algorithms recommended by the German Federal Office for Information Security (BSI) as cryptographically suitable for long-term confidentiality.